First Step workshops – From Birth to 3 months

 How can we create a sense of security for the newborn?

-In the first months, babies are influenced by various reflexes, the chief of which is the Moro reflex.
+In the first months, babies are influenced by various reflexes, the main of which is the Moro reflex.
 It comes into play when the baby feels s/he is falling or is not being held securely enough, and it stems from a sense of anxiety.

 When babies have been lying for long periods on their back, are exposed to many external stimuli, or inexperienced parents who worry about holding baby – the Moro reflex is often activated.